jamesward/play2bars/ARTICLE.md

     }

 This functional test uses a `FakeApplication` with an in-memory database.
 The test makes a request to the `addBar` method on the `Application` controller with a form parameter named `name` and a value of `FooBar`.
-Since success in this method is simply a redirect to the `index` page the status is checked to be `SEE_OTHER` and the redirect location is checked to be the URL of the `index` page.
+Since success in this method is simply a redirect to the `index` page the status is checked to be the HTTP status code `SEE_OTHER` and the redirect location is checked to be the URL of the `index` page.
 Run this test with either `play test` or `play ~test` if you'd like to keep running tests when your code changes.

 Get Bars as JSON